TOUR ENGINE

 As demonstrated from early prototypes and modeling, TEI has built at its R&D facility in Israel two functional prototype engines that implement the Tour cycle.

-The first prototype, Prototype I, became operational on 2008 and used two identical off-the-shelf 50cc Honda GXV50 engines, one for the Cold-Cylinder and the other for the Hot-Cylinder.
+The first prototype, Prototype I, used two identical off-the-shelf 50cc Honda GXV50 engines, one for the Compression-Cylinder and the other for the Expansion-Cylinder.
 Prototype I proved the mechanical feasibility of the Tour engine design and showed for the first time that the crossover valve can be built in such a way that there is very little energy loss due to the transfer of the working fluid from the compression cylinder to the expansion cylinder.

 Tour Engine Prototype I